 Our committee would like to thank Rupert for his excellent talk, and everyone who came to this well attended event.
 The event provided a great opportunity for students to learn directly about the life of a diplomat, building into the Hub’s goal to enrich students’ understanding of international affairs beyond their studies

-Aftershock: Natural Disaster Crisis Simulation
+Natural Disaster Crisis Simulation

 31 january, 2020

-On Friday 31st of January 2020, the Diplomatic Hub was excited to run our annual ‘crisis simulation’ for students in collaboration with the Strategy and Security Institute and the University of Exeter.
+On Friday 31st of January 2020, the Diplomatic Hub was excited to run our annual ‘crisis simulation’ for students in collaboration with the Strategy and Security Institute at the University of Exeter.
 Students who had been competitively selected to participate took on roles as key decision-makers responding to an earthquake scenario, based in the fictional country of Carana.
 Over the course of the day, different groups ranging from the national government to the United Nations sought to limit the climbing death toll through making complex decisions on matters of relief supply and coordination.
 This required a mixture of strategic foresightedness and on-the-spot decisions in response to the events of the simulation as they unfolded in real-time.
 Whilst the national government and NGO teams scored the highest for points rating their effectiveness, together the students displayed exceptional collaborative skills and ability to deliver at a pace.